 Read more in our Pension tax – Annual Allowance leaflet.

-The Lifetime Allowance is the total amount of registered pension scheme benefits you can build up over your working life before a tax charge arises and is usually tested when you access your pension savings.
+The Lifetime Allowance is the total amount of registered pension scheme benefits you can build up over your working life before a tax charge may arise and is usually tested when you access your pension savings.

 From 6 April 2020, the Lifetime Allowance is £1,073,100.
-It is expected to increase each April in line with inflation.
 There are tax protections available to enable you to maintain a higher personal Lifetime Allowance.

 Find out more from the Pensions Advisory Service.

-If you exceed the allowances, then your pension savings could be subject to an Annual Allowance tax charge and/or a Lifetime Allowance tax charge.
+If you exceed the Annual Allowance, then your pension savings could be subject to an Annual Allowance tax charge.
+Currently no Lifetime Allowance charge is being applied.
 While some members want to avoid the tax charges completely and may opt out of the UUKPF in order to avoid them, others accept them and, usually with the help of independent financial advice, allow for them in their financial planning.